Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Experiments

 In this section, we investigate how the phenomenon of cultural dominance evolves during the development of GPT models.
 Specifically, we consider three representative LLMs in the GPT family, namely, \texttt{text-davinci-003}, ChatGPT, and GPT-4, all of which have been trained by reinforcement learning with human feedback~(RLHF).

 Table~\ref{table:gpt-family} shows the results in both concrete and abstract cultural objects.
 Generally, the later version of the GPT variant, the more cultural dominance it suffers from.
-Take the abstract object in Table~\ref{table:gpt-family}(b) as an example, the later GPT model (e.g. ChatGPT and GPT-4) becomes closer to the dominated English results for both WVS and PCT.
-One possible reason is that later GPT models is trained with more safety alignment in English.
-Table~\ref{table:gpt-family}(c) visualizes the distribution of different languages, where the results in different languages become more concentrated with the development of GPT models (e.g. PCT results for ChatGPT vs. GPT-4).
+Taking the abstract object in Table~\ref{table:gpt-family}(b) as an example, the later GPT model (e.g., ChatGPT and GPT-4) becomes closer to the dominated English results for both WVS and PCT.
+Table~\ref{table:gpt-family}(c) visualizes the distribution of different languages, where the results in different languages become more concentrated with the development of GPT models (e.g., PCT results for ChatGPT vs. GPT-4).
+One possible reason is the alignment efforts by OpenAI that later GPT models are trained with more safety alignment, the majority of which is in English~\cite{2023GPT4SC}.